jjackowski/duds/README.md

     - Parallel builds work best with 1GB RAM per job and some swap space.
       - Using "-j4" on a Raspberry Pi 2 or 3 isn't helpful.
 Using "-j2" needs swap space, but may be faster than "-j1", the default.
     - Builds tested mostly on armv6 and amd64.
-    - Time building with command "scons samples":
+    - Time for a complete debug build:
-      - Raspberry Pi Zero: about 75 minutes
+      - Raspberry Pi Zero: over an hour and a half
-      - Raspberry Pi 3 Model B:
+      - Raspberry Pi 3 Model B: getting close to half an hour with -j1 (default).
-        - about 18 minutes with -j1 (default)
-        - about 10 minutes with -j2 and -j3 using external hard drive for swap

 # Build targets